 How best could these shoe glues be used?

 For most experienced users, there is much modification in the use of shoe glues to achieve different purposes.
 However, most shoe glues are packaged with sufficient manufacturer’s instruction on the packs to aid the user in achieving maximum efficiency.

-The manufacturer’s instructions are most often found at the paper side of the backs behind, and it is the best guide on how properly a shoe glue could be used and on which kinds of materials it could be used and even some modifications that are necessary for some of these materials.
+The manufacturer’s instructions are most often found at the paper side of the backs behind.
+It is the best guide on how properly a shoe glue could be used and on which kinds of materials it could be used.
+And even some modifications that are necessary for some of these materials.
 For example, the fixed time for a wooden material may differ from that of a rubber material.

 However, some basic precautions like ensuring the assembling area are clean and dry in general, irrespective of the type of shoe glue.

 The manufacturer’s instructions guide comes with this information too.
 However, storing shoe glues depends on the state of the glue–that is, whether it is open or closed.
 When it is open, when it’s already in use, it is best stored at room temperature.
 However, before opening, it is advisable to store in the refrigerator.

 How do I remove these glues when they stick to my hands?